Miraj13123/CMake-Default/README.md

 - You can change the build directory name (`bin`) to anything you like (e.g., `build`, `out`).
 - To clean the build, simply delete the `bin` directory.
 - If you change the generator or toolchain, always delete the build directory and re-run the configuration step.
+- The `pages/` folder contains extra markdown tutorials for CMake (optional).

 ---